FusionAuth/go-client/README.md

 - `BackoffMultiplier`: exponential backoff multiplier applied after each retry.
 - `InitialDelay`: delay before the first retry attempt.
 - `Jitter`: random delay multiplier in the range `0.0` to `1.0` added to each retry delay.
+- `MaxBodyBufferSize`: maximum size of request bodies to buffer for retries.
+Requests with larger bodies are not retried.
 - `MaxDelay`: maximum delay between retry attempts.
 - `MaxRetries`: number of retries after the initial request.
 - `RetryFunction`: optional function that can inspect the response status code and body to decide whether to retry.